desmos-labs/primer/phases/phase-1/setup/README.md

 # Phase 1 setup
-In order to complete the primer challenges, you will have to go through a setup that allows you to install the Desmos CLI as well as to connect it to a full node and get your Desmos account.
+In order to complete the primer challenges, you have to go through a setup process to install the Desmos CLI and connect it to a full node to create your Desmos account.
 If you have already done so, you can skip this step.
-Otherwise, following you will find a detailed description of the process.
+Otherwise, you will find a detailed description of the process below.

 ## Requirements
-In order to complete the challenges of the first phase, you will have to satisfy the following requirements first:
+In order to complete the challenges of the first phase, you have to satisfy the following requirements:

 1. Having Go installed.
    If you do not have it, you can get it at the following link: [Installing Go](https://golang.org/doc/install).